Nonlinear functional regression by functional deep neural network with kernel embedding: Generalization Analysis

-In the same way, we can derive the learning rates for input function space being Gaussian RKHSs and mixed smooth Sobolev spaces by utilizing the approximation results in Section \ref{section22} and Section \ref{section23} respectively.
-The proof of the following two theorems are omitted, since the calculations are exactly the same way as that in the proof of Theorem \ref{generalizationerror1}.
-For Theorem \ref{generalizationerror2}, we use Gaussian projection kernel $K_0=k_\gamma$, so the eigenvalue decay is $\lambda_q= O(e^{-2c_2 q^{\frac{1}{d}}})$.
-For Theorem \ref{generalizationerror3}, we use Mat\'ern projection kernel $K_0=K_\alpha$, so the eigenvalue decay is $\lambda_q= O(q^{-2\alpha})$.
+Since $\log\log m$ is negligible compared to $\log m$, the generalization error bounds we obtain for the Sobolev input function spaces converge at rates of $\widetilde{O}((\log m)^{-\frac{2\alpha\lambda}{d}})$.
+Similarly, we can derive the learning rates for input function spaces that are Gaussian RKHSs and mixed smooth Sobolev spaces by applying the approximation results from Section \ref{section22} and Section \ref{section23}, respectively.
+The proofs of the following two theorems are omitted, as they follow the same approach as in the proof of Theorem \ref{generalizationerror1}.
+In Theorem \ref{generalizationerror2}, we select the embedding kernel $K$ as defined in \eqref{embeddingkernelg} and the projection kernel $K_0$ as the Gaussian kernel $ k_\gamma$, leading to an eigenvalue decay of $\lambda_q = O(e^{-2c_2 q^{\frac{1}{d}}})$, and the hyperparameter $d_1$ is selected according to \eqref{hyper2} within Theorem \ref{approxrate2}.
+In Theorem \ref{generalizationerror3}, we select the embedding kernel $K$ as defined in \eqref{embeddingkernelm} and the projection kernel $K_0$ as the Mat\'ern kernel $ K_\alpha$, resulting in an eigenvalue decay of $\lambda_q = O(q^{-2\alpha})$, and the hyperparameter $d_1$ is selected according to \eqref{hyper3} within Theorem \ref{approxrate3}.